MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_1.md

 - **Prompt 1:**

     ```text
-   Based on the People Matters Survey results, [paste link to People Matters Survey], what are the primary factors contributing to high employee engagement and satisfaction within the department?
+   Based on the People matter Survey results, [paste link to People matter Survey], what are the primary factors contributing to high employee engagement and satisfaction within the department?
 Highlight any patterns that stand out as strengths.

     ```